Controlled-access highway: Elsewhere

+In Italy, motorways follow a single numbering, even if managed by different concessionaire companies: they are all marked with the letter "A" (for autostrada; "RA" in the case of motorway junctions, with the exception of the Bereguardo-Pavia junction numbered on the signs as Autostrada A53, and "T" for the international Alpine tunnels) followed by a number.
+Therefore, a motorway with the same numbering can be managed by different concessionaire companies (for example the Autostrada A23 is managed for a stretch by Società Autostrade Alto Adriatico and for the remaining stretch by Autostrade per l'Italia).

 In New Zealand, as well as in Brazil, Russia, Finland, and the Scandinavian countries, motorway numbers are derived from the state highway route that they form a part of, but unlike Hungary and Ireland, they are not distinguished from non-motorway sections of the same state highway route.
 In the cases where a new motorway acts as a bypass of a state highway route, the original state highway is either stripped of that status or renumbered.
 A low road number means a road suitable for long-distance driving.